reasonml/reason/README.md

 Debugging Yacc Grammar Conflicts:
 -------------------------
 Run the main parser through yacc with the `-v` flag to have it print out details about the conflict.  `ocamlyacc -v src/reason_parser.mly`.
+The debug information can be found at `src/reason_parser.output`.

 Testing:
 ------------------